awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **WebSecurityConfig**

 #### SecuringWebApplication class
 The following Java code represents the **SecuringWebApplication** class.
+This is the entry point into a Spring boot application.

     package com.aws.securingweb;